The Great North Wood

 World War II (1939-1945)

-During the Second World War the local area was heavily damaged by enemy bombs and a large amount of the properties was either badly damaged or destroyed along Garthorne Road probably targeting the nearby railway line, numbers 76 – 108 Garthorne Road was destroyed and beyond repair and was demolished and prefabs was built in there place there is a rumour of that several of the bombs may of felled into the reserve behind the houses and that is why some of the area has a couple of large craters.
-The two natures reserves is outlines in red.
+During the Second World War the local area was heavily damaged by enemy bombs and a large amount of the properties was either badly damaged or destroyed along Garthorne Road probably targeting the nearby railway line, numbers 76 – 108 Garthorne Road was destroyed and beyond repair and was demolished and prefabs was built in there place there is a rumour of that several of the bombs may of felled into the reserve behind the houses and that is why some of the area has a couple of large craters one circled in green which according to an local person a pond was also present in the area.
+Garthorne Road Nature Reserve is outlines in red.
+Also the site was probably used for allotments along the top of the ridge has their is possible evidence of a few structures remaining and also some fruit trees such as plum and apple trees which is quite old.
+But have not found any proof yet?.
+If anyone has evidence please let us know?.

 The Green Line Nature’s Railway